Makes appropriations for capital improvements (e.g. roof replacements, HVAC upgrades, etc.) for the next two fiscal years.

 On Valentine’s day of 2019, Governor Sununu laid out his two-year budget proposal in front of the Legislature.
 Overall spending would rise by $1.3 billion thanks in part to larger-than-expected business tax revenue.

-- Business tax cuts: The governor wants to continue with plans to steadily increase business tax cuts, while Democrats in the Statehouse want to freeze them at 2018 levels.
+- Business tax cuts: The governor wants to continue with plans to steadily continue business tax cuts.

 - Rainy Day Fund: Sununu proposed sending $27 million of the state’s surplus to the Rainy Day Fund.

-- Mental health: The governor wants to spend $40 million on a new state forensic hospital to replace the Secure Psychiatric Unit at the Concord prison.
+- Mental health: The governor proposed building a new state forensic hospital to replace the Secure Psychiatric Unit at the Concord prison.
 His budget also provides funding for executing the state’s Ten Year Mental Health Plan.

 - Family and medical leave: The plan also includes language to implement Sununu’s version of family and medical leave.
 It is an opt-in plan that differs from the Democrats proposal in several key ways.
 See how.